 This is another one that is tricky.
 Foods listed as ‘fruit-flavored’ have been chemically modified to taste like a particular fruit.
 It doesn't mean that they contain fruit.
 If you read the label fully, you will usually find this in the fine print.

 In the end, it is best to choose food that is as close to its natural state as possible.
 Try to fill your grocery cart with fresh, whole foods.
 Not only is this healthier, but it is also much less expensive.
-And a recent study showed that people who consumed processed foods in their diet regularly experienced weight gain while those who stuck with whole foods, were able to maintain or even lose weight!
+A recent study showed that people who consumed processed foods in their diet regularly experienced weight gain, while those who stuck with whole foods were able to maintain or even lose weight!